uidaholib/digital-collections-docs/content/collection-creation/06-merging.md

 ## Select a branch to update

-1. Use the digital_all_collections spreadsheet in AdminCollections google drive folder.
-2. Select a collection that has a value in the `cb_cdm_branch` field, but no value in the `branch_notes` field.
+1. In GitHub Desktop, find the branch you want to update and switch to it.
+2. Also do a `fetch` and `git pull` to update this branch with any remote changes.

 ## Merge main branch into the branch you've selected

-1. In GitHub Desktop, find the branch name and switch to it.
-2. In the Branches dropdown on GitHub Desktop, click the bottom button that says "Choose a branch to merge into [whatever branch you're on]," and choose the "main" branch.
+1. In the Branches dropdown on GitHub Desktop, click the bottom button that says "Choose a branch to merge into [whatever branch you're on]," and choose the "main" branch.
 Once you select "main," the merge will begin.
-3. In most cases, there will be conflicting files, and you'll need to click a button that accepts this to continue the merge.
+2. In most cases, there will be conflicting files, and you'll need to click a button that accepts this to continue the merge.

 ## Sort out merge conflicts